ETondre/ETondre/README.md

 ### **About Me**

-I am currently an undergraduate student at the University of Rhode Island.
-I am studying Wildlife Biology and GIS/Remote Sensing.
-My interests include invasive species management and native plant conservation.
+I am a third-year student at University of Rhode Island, where I am pursuing a Bachelor of Science in Wildlife & Conservation Biology and a minor in GIS & Remote Sensing.
+My primary focus is on the preservation and sustainable use of our natural environment, resources, and wildlife.
+My interests include invasive species management and the conservation of our native flora and fauna.

 <img src="https://inaturalist-open-data.s3.amazonaws.com/photos/137079211/large.jpeg" width="288" height="384">